Latte is Synonymous with Safety

 and on***

-And, of course, inside embedded JavaScript or CSS, the escaping rules of those languages apply.
-So a string in an attribute
+And, of course, within the nested JavaScript or CSS, the escaping rules of those languages apply.
+So, a string in an attribute

-Ugh… As you can see, HTML is a very complex document with layers of contexts, and without knowing exactly where I'm outputting the data (i.e. in what context), there's no telling how to do it right.
+Phew… As you can see, HTML is a very complex document where contexts are layered, and without realizing exactly where you are printing data (i.e., in which context), you cannot say how to do it correctly.

 .

-If you output it in HTML text, you don't need to make any substitutions in this case, because the string doesn't contain any character with special meaning.
-The situation is different if you write it inside an HTML attribute enclosed in single quotes.
-In this case, you need to escaping the quotes to HTML entities:
+If you print it in HTML text, in this particular case, no replacement is needed because the string does not contain any characters with special meaning.
+The situation changes if you print it inside an HTML attribute enclosed in single quotes.
+In that case, you need to escape the quotes into HTML entities:

 <div title='Rock'n'Roll'></div>

-This was easy.
-A much more interesting situation occurs when the context is layered, for example if the string is part of JavaScript.
+That was simple.
+A much more interesting situation arises when contexts are layered, for example, if the string is part of JavaScript.

-So first we write it out into the JavaScript itself.
-That is, we wrap it in quotes and at the same time escaping the quotes
+First, let's print it within the JavaScript itself.
+That is, we wrap it in quotes and simultaneously escape the quotes

 character: